sanctuarycomputer/style/README.md

 ---

-## React and Tailwind - Gotchas!
+## Tips & Gotchas!

-In this section, we have included common anti-patterns that exist when a new developer is being onboarded to a tailwind and react project.
+In this section, we have included common anti-patterns that exist when a new developer is being onboarded to a Tailwind and React project.

 <br>